lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

     <li id="fn09">To put things in perspective, the <abbr title="Joint European Torus">JET</abbr> project has achieved plasma temperatures in excess of 100 million degrees Celsius using a tokamak design. <a href="#fref09">&#8593;</a></li>
     <li id="fn10">David L. Chandler, <a href="http://news.mit.edu/2015/small-modular-efficient-fusion-plant-0810">A small, modular, efficient fusion plant</a>, August 10, 2015. <a href="#fref10">&#8593;</a></li>
     <li id="fn11">Per plasma physicist Jon Menard of the Princeton Plasma Physics Laboratory in New Jersey. <a href="#fref11">&#8593;</a></li>
+    <li id="fn11">Lithium-sulfur batteries can hold up to four times as much energy per unit mass as lithium-ion batteries can.
+It does, however, have some flaws in its current form, including: limited lifespan (it can only handle a few dozen cycles of charging and discharging), and the possible creation of lithium polysulfides during the discharge cycle, which can bond permanently with the metal anode and cause a loss of active sulfur needed for power storage. <a href="#fref11">&#8593;</a></li>
   </ol>
 </div>